 Always model the desired behavior and never force your child to participate.
 Provide a ‘bridge’ to participation.
 For example, if diving in with their hands to fingerpaint is too much—offer a paint brush for starters.
 KEY to all of this: Compassion and understanding.
 Remember the words of the Dalai Lama: “Be kind whenever possible.
 It is always possible.”

-Preparing for Halloween can provide a great tactile sensory play opportunities!
+Prepare for Halloween and provide great tactile sensory play opportunities!

 1. Fill up a bin with water.
 Add a variety of squash, pumpkins and/or gourds plus brushes/sponges.
 Let your child wash these Fall fruits–yes fruits as they are grown from a flower.
 Water play as a sensory activity has a calming effect.